 What does that ultimately mean?

-And so we are officially sanctioning you, and it does but it doesn't remove her from office, of course, doesn't expel her from the body, nor does it even necessarily remove her from uh committee assignments.
+It doesn't expel her from the body, nor does it even necessarily remove her from committee assignments.

 Let's talk about the immigration bill.

-Uh we didn't get enough votes.
+We didn't get enough votes.

-Fund the wall, give the president all the money from the wall up front, because any money promised down the road is never coming.
+Fund the wall, give the president all the money from the wall up front because any money promised down the road is never coming.

 Number two, it would give the Democrats things they say that they want.

-I don't think it's gonna pass muster in any court, but putting that aside, it gives Congress time to do their job.
+The president, I know his executive order the other day, I don't think it's going to pass muster in any court, but putting that aside, it gives Congress time to do their job.

 This is Congress's law.